Adversarial Examples in the Physical World: A Survey

-The perturbation space is modeled as a color vector $c \in \mathbb{Z}^{c\times l}$, where $l$ is the number of lines in the stripe pattern determined by the attacking frequency.
-Due to the cyclic property of the perturbation, the permutation is added as regularization.
-The limitation is that the attacker needs to know the exposure parameters of the victim camera.
-The perturbation generation process can be formulated as follows within the context of $\mathcal{T}$ modeling environment conditions $\mathbb{E}$, which also correlates to $\mathcal{R}(\cdot)$ mentioned previously, during the re-sampling process.
-Let $I_{amb}$ represent the image captured under ambient light conditions, $I_{sig}$ denote the image taken under the influence of fully illuminated attacker-controlled lighting, and $g(y+\delta)$ indicate the average impact of the signal on row $y$:
+The perturbation generation process can be formulated as follows within the context of $\mathcal{T}$ modeling environment conditions $\mathbb{C}$, which also correlates to $\mathcal{R}(\cdot)$ mentioned previously, during the re-sampling process.
+Let $x_{amb}$ represent the image captured under ambient light conditions, $x_{sig}$ denote the image taken under the influence of fully illuminated attacker-controlled lighting, and $g(y+\delta)$ indicate the average impact of the signal on row $y$:

 Unlike using the light to modify the RGB image, Zhu \etal~\cite{zhu2021fooling} leveraged the board placed with optimized bulbs to modify the infrared imaging result and mislead the object detector to output the wrong result.
 In their attack, the position and shining of the bulb are optimized, where the latter is modulated by controlling the connection circus.